calebtech/DataAnalysis/README.md

 ## On a CPANEL

-Download the DNS Gateway Module zip

 login to your cpanel

 ### Step 1

+Download the DNS Gateway Module zip

+Download the DNS Gateway Module zip
 ### Note: Module names should be a single word, consisting of only lowercase letters and numbers.
 The name must start with a letter, and must be unique.